CI supports scaling, cropping, transcoding, watermarking, and more to meet your image processing needs.

 Processed images will be stored through APIs.
 Images processed during downloading will not be stored in customers’ storage.

-Yes, you can.
+Yes.
 You can also process images already stored in COS buckets.

 Take cropping + watermarking as an example, use the pipeline operator l to connect respective processing parameters, and then both operations will be performed in sequence.

-One possible cause is that the EXIF information of the original image accounts for the majority of the image size.
+One possible cause is that the EXIF information of the input image accounts for the majority of the image size.
 If the image size shows little change after you adjust the image resolution, use the strip parameter to remove the EXIF information.
 For instructions, see Removing Meta Information.